ggory15/kimm_spot_kinova/README.md

 # KIMM_SPOT_KINOVA PROJECT
-IMPORTANT: This package is optimized on Ubuntu 18.04 with ROS-melodic and Python 3
+IMPORTANT: This package is optimized on Ubuntu 18.04 with ROS-noetic and Python 3

 ## Packages